wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ### Implement the channel page logic

 Locate the following line in the `componentWillMount()` method: `microsoftTeams.getContext()`.
 The function passed into this method sets the state of the React component.
-Replace the `this.setState()` method with the following.
-This will take the value of the `entityId` property on the tab and remove the **MathPage** string, leaving only the operator:
+Replace the `this.setState()` method with the following code.
+This new code takes the value of the `entityId` property on the tab, removes the **MathPage** string, and leaves only the operator:

 ```ts
 this.setState(Object.assign({}, this.state, {